Originally posted Wednesday, July 31, 2019 by RODNEY HOemail@example.com on his AJC Radio & TV Talk blog, updated August 20, 2019

 “The AM signal is still extremely important and is considered the most historic radio signal in the Southeast,” Spriggs said.
 “But for marketing purposes, if I want a new listener to tune into my station, it’s going to be a lot easier to find us on the FM dial.”

-Below is the anticipated new map with the inner circle providing a clear signal even inside buildings, the middle circle a so-so signal that is fine in cars and the outer fringe a marginal signal.
-For comparison, the current 95.5 signal’s coverage emanating out of Flowery Branch is below that one.
+Below is the new coverage map with the inner circle providing a clear signal even inside buildings, the middle circle a so-so signal that is fine in cars and the outer fringe a marginal signal.
+For comparison, the former 95.5 signal’s coverage emanating out of Flowery Branch is below that one.

 The new map will cover a significantly bigger, denser population.

 Currently, WSB’s AM 750 signal covers the entire metro area and at night, it can be heard in several states as one of the few “clear channel” signals in the country.
 But fewer and fewer people listen to AM in part because the sound quality is so poor.

 WSB added its 95.5 FM signal in 2010 with management well aware at the time of the weakening hold AM was having on the Atlanta public.
 Cox, which owns the station, sacrificed its successful rhythmic top 40 station 95.5/The Beat for its higher revenue-producing news/talk station.